 - There's a high introductory offer.
 Many travel credit cards come with what is known as a sign-up bonus, intro bonus or welcome offer.
 This is usually tens of thousands of points or miles you can earn by opening a new card and using it to make a certain dollar amount of purchases within a set timeframe.

 The thing is, introductory offers change all the time, so if you apply at the wrong time, you could be missing out on thousands of points or miles.
-For instance, the welcome offer for the Delta SkyMiles® Gold American Express Card was recently just 30,000 bonus miles for making $1,000 in purchases with the card in the first 3 months.
-However, it is now 35,000 miles after you spend $1,000 in the first 3 months.
+For instance, the welcome offer for the Delta SkyMiles® Gold American Express Card was recently just 35,000 bonus miles for making $1,000 in purchases with the card in the first 3 months.
+However, it is now 70,000 miles after you spend $2,000 in the first 3 months.
+This latest offer expires on April 28, 2021.
 Paying attention to the changes in welcome offers on any credit cards you're thinking of applying for can net you a lot of extra points for rewards travel.

 - The annual fee is waived.
 Sometimes, as part of the introductory package, travel credit cards offer to waive their annual fees for the first year.
 These types of offers tend to come and go, though, so pay careful attention to the terms and conditions of any credit card you apply for to make sure it is one that includes this kind of savings.